jobteaser/job_tomate/README.md

 1. Insert the retrieved client ID and client secret.
 2. Insert the document's ID (the string after `spreadsheets/d/` in the URL).

+**Reset your token**

+If you need to reset your token (e.g. if you changed the user authorized to access the file), connect to the application's console and drop the `JobTomate::Data::Token` stored in the DB.